Back to all posts

 2. Incorrectly tracking project financials

 Another common pitfall is that project managers look at several places to monitor their project financial metrics instead of a central tool.
-Multiple spreadsheets traveling the organization complicate financial management further while increasing the risks of human error.
+Multiple spreadsheets traveling around the organization complicate financial management further, while increasing the risks of human error.

 In reality though, a project financial management software can easily track revenue, project cash flow, earned value, and profit in one place.
 In fact, the most sophisticated financial management tools can help with financial reporting and forecasting too.